rust-lang/rfcs/text/0000-sandbox-environment.md

    where the compilation environment differs from the deployment environment (such as when cross-compiling).

-This RFC proposes a way to precisely coqntrol the environment visible to the compile-time macros, while defaulting to the current behaviour of making the entire environment available.
+This RFC proposes a way to precisely control the environment visible to the compile-time macros, while defaulting to the current behaviour of making the entire environment available.